 - i.
 Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
-Structural elements outside the parameters of Approved Document A (England and Wales) Section 1 (Scotland) and Technical Booklet D (Northern Ireland) must be supported by structural calculations provided by a suitably qualified expert. - iii.
-The construction must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes - iv.
+Structural elements outside the parameters of regional Approved Documents must be supported by structural calculations provided by a suitably qualified expert. - iii.
+The construction must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes. - iv.
 All MMC systems must be assessed and approved by a recognised third party assessment body.